NclRSE-Training/python-intermediate-dev-vsc/_episodes/14-collaboration-using-git.md

 ## Introduction
 So far we have checked out our software project from GitHub and used command line tools to configure a virtual environment for our project and run our code.
-We have also familiarised ourselves with PyCharm - a graphical tool we will use for code development, testing and debugging.
+We have also familiarised ourselves with VS Code - a graphical tool we will use for code development, testing and debugging.
 We are now going to start using another set of tools from the collaborative code development toolbox - namely, the version control system Git and code sharing platform GitHub.
 These two will enable us to track changes to our code and share it with others.